giusguerrini/xwterm/doc/60-coding-conventions.md

 - global, or even static objects are a gift from the devil.
 Everything must be created at runtime (especially because static constructors are hopelessly broken in C++).
 - Every variable must be a member of a class.
-- Methods shold be reasonably short and easy-to-read blocks of code.
+- Methods should be reasonably short and easy-to-read blocks of code.

 In your code there are only few local variables, and they are valid only in short internal compounds; the vast majority of symbols are methods or members, aren't they?